Confined Space Rescue Training

 The course is delivered through a combination of structured learning methods, including:

-This blended approach provides flexibility while ensuring that students develop both the theoretical knowledge and hands-on practical skills required to demonstrate competency in emergency response and rescue operations.
+This blended approach ensures participants develop both the theoretical knowledge and hands-on practical skills required to demonstrate competency in emergency response and rescue operations.
+Participants will practice confined space rescue techniques, deploy rescue equipment, test atmospheres, and apply safety procedures in simulated confined space environments — including tanks and other representative confined spaces used during the practical component on site.

 Assessment Methods